praveens-git-bit/Build2024-FabricDocument/exercise1.md

 ![Lakehouse.](mediaNew/task-1.3-ext-shortcut10.png)

 22. And there you go!
 Your shortcut is now ready!
-Simply click on the newly created shortcut named data.
+Simply click on the newly created shortcut named **data**.

-23. Click on the newly created shortcut named data.

 ![Lakehouse.](mediaNew/task-wb7.png)